aldercode/hashnode-aldercode/ckrnmu7dt0e8ffws119tq1v0t.md

 I have what seems to be an extremely popular model of entry-level digital piano, the Yamaha P45.
 Or "P-45" (with a hyphen/dash) to be totally correct...

-In my search for a good online piano learning platform, I stumbled across [Piano Marvel](https://pianomarvel.com/).
+In my search for a good online piano learning platform, I stumbled across <a href="https://pianomarvel.com/?promoCode=aldercode" rel="sponsored" target="_blank">Piano Marvel</a>.
 The reviews are good!
 Needless to say, I'm keen to give it a go.
 They even offer a 1-month free trial, so I'd be crazy not to!

 But, in order to use it properly, your digital piano needs to be connected to your PC / Mac / iPad so that the software can "hear" your playing and mark accordingly.